percyliang/sempre/TUTORIAL.md

     ./run @mode=simple -Grammar.inPaths data/tutorial-arithmetic.grammar

-If you make edit the grammar, you can reload the grammar without exiting the prompt by typing:
+If you edit the grammar, you can reload the grammar without exiting the prompt by typing:

     (reload)